Calibration of Local-Stochastic Volatility Models by Optimal Transport: Introduction

 All of the calibration methods mentioned above require a priori knowledge of the Local Volatility surface.
-This is usually obtained by using Dupire's formula \cite{Dupire1994pricing} assuming the knowledge of vanilla options for all strikes and maturities.
+This is usually obtained by using Dupire's formula \citep{Dupire1994pricing} assuming the knowledge of vanilla options for all strikes and maturities.
 However, only a finite number of options are available in practice.
-Thus, interpolation of the implied volatility surface or option prices is often needed, which can lead to inaccuracies and instabilities.
-Moreover, there is no a priori control on the regularity of the leverage function, and even its very existence remains an open problem, although some results have been obtained for small time \cite{AbergelTachet} (see also Saporito et al. \cite{saporito2017calibration} who recently proposed to apply Tikhonov regularisation technique to the LSV calibration problem).
+Thus, an interpolation of the implied volatility surface or option prices is often needed, which can lead to inaccuracies and instabilities.
+Inaccuracies can come from the usage of a parametric model for the volatility surface that will not match perfectly market prices by definition.
+Instabilities can come form the interpolating model being not arbitrage-free.
+It also raises the question of what arbitrary shape of extrapolation one is going to take for very out of the money strikes.
+Moreover, there is no a priori control on the regularity of the leverage function, and even its very existence remains an open problem, although some results for small times have been obtained in \citet{AbergelTachet} \citep[cf.][for an application of Tikhonov regularisation technique to the LSV calibration problem]{saporito2017calibration}.
+Other related works include \citet{lacker2019inverting, jourdain2020existence}.
+In a recent work of \citet{cuchiero2020generative}, the LSV calibration problem was addressed from a deep learning point of view.
+In particular, the leverage function is parameterised by a class of feed-forward neural networks, and the model is calibrated by a generative adversarial network approach.
+In the present work, inspired by the theory of optimal transport, we introduce a variational approach for calibrating LSV models that does not require any form of interpolation.